denver-cfman/KernelCon2020K8s/Exercises/Break/break_e3.md

 Or use your Host browser if you want ```http://<kali ip>:1234/```

 ## Did you find it?
-### Looks like there is a R.C.E. (i.e. a "remote code execution") vulnerability in the "Kernelcon check" link. if you were to add a ```;``` followed by additional code; you gain code execution on the webserver.
+### Looks like there is a R.C.E. (i.e. a "remote code execution") vulnerability in the "Kernelcon check" link. if you were to add a ```;``` followed by additional code; you gain code execution on the web server.
 Very Bad!
 Try it:
 ```
 http://<your IP>:1234/?domain=kernelcon.org%3B%20ls
 ```